zereefsec/hackerone/README.md

 # hackerone

+checklist.md # checklist of recon items and vulnerabilities to hunt
 programs.py # get all hackerone programs and outputs as programs.json
 scope.py # extracts program names from programs.json, gets scope of all the programs and outputs as scope.json
 inscope.py # extracts inscope assets from scope.json and outputs as inscope.json